Snowshoe cat: White spotting pattern

-Personality
+Behaviour

 Snowshoes are generally affectionate, sweet-tempered, and mellow.
 They enjoy the company of humans and being given attention, and are compatible with children and other pets.
 Snowshoes are very social and docile, and show great devotion and love towards their owners.
 Consequently, the cats of this breed dislike being left alone for long periods of time and are able to cope with working hours better if they have another cat companion.
 The cats are also noted as being intelligent; they can learn to open various types of doors, and can be taught tricks, especially fetch.
 Snowshoes also enjoy water, particularly running water, and may on occasion swim.

 Health

 In a review of over 5,000 cases of urate urolithiasis the Snowshoe was over-represented, with three recorded cases out of a population of 16.